 Second, regulatory readiness.
 Authorities such as Australia’s eSafety Commissioner are moving from voluntary guidance toward clearer expectations of duty of care.
 Early leadership allows platforms to shape standards, rather than scramble to meet them under pressure.

-Third, product sustainability.
-Video calling is now a core digital infrastructure.
-Ensuring it is safe by design future-proofs these services against reputational harm and abrupt regulatory intervention.
 And finally, meaningful impact.
 Few areas of technology offer such a direct opportunity to prevent real-time harm to children.
 This is a space where platform decisions can have immediate, measurable human outcomes.

 Ending OSEC will not be achieved by any single sector acting alone.
 Governments, civil society, law enforcement, and industry must work together — as many already do in awareness and prevention efforts.
 The next step is extending that collaboration into product design and safety architecture:

 Big Tech companies have the scale, expertise, and influence to lead this shift.
 Many are already part of the solution.
-The opportunity now is to apply that leadership consistently — including in the digital spaces where harm is hardest to see, but most urgent to stop.
+The opportunity now is to apply that leadership consistently, including in the digital spaces where harm is hardest to see, but most urgent to stop.

 The power to significantly reduce live online child abuse already exists.